hazelfazel/tuersteher/README.md

 The Admin-bypass feature allows you to bypass system and admin processes.
 This helps to reduce the complexity of your rules, and on how you install patches or updates which often require SYSTEM/admin privileges.
 On the other hand, we must point out that there is an additional risk with this option, because malicious executables running as SYSTEM or in the admin group could also bypass.
 So, you need to balance between security and comfort, but you now have a choice.
 You can activate this feature by setting [ADMINBYPASS], and deactivate it by [#ADMINBYPASS].

-<h3>Configure Whitelist</h3>
+<h3>Configure Allowlist</h3>

 <pre>
-[WHITELIST]
+[ALLOWLIST]
 C:\Windows\*
 C:\Program Files\*
 C:\Program Files (x86)\*
 C:\ProgramData\*
 </pre>

-Below the entry [WHITELIST] you shall specify all paths from which executables are allowed to be started.
+Below the entry [ALLOWLIST] you shall specify all paths from which executables are allowed to be started.
 Here you should define at least the file paths that are absolutely necessary for the operation of Windows and the programs you have installed, i.e. in particular all paths (or files) required by the Windows operating system.
 Usually these are:

 <pre>
 C:\Windows\*